maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 - **Whiskers:** Vertical lines connecting the box to the minimum and maximum data values within 1.5 times the IQR (Interquartile Range).
 - **Outliers:** Individual data points falling outside the whiskers, indicating extreme or unusual values.

-#### Advantages of the Boxplot Chart for Showing Population Distributions:
+#### Advantages Of The Boxplot Chart For Showing Population Distributions:

-**Clear Overview of Distribution:** The boxplot provides a clear visual summary of the population distribution, showing the median, quartiles, and outliers for each year.
+**Clear Overview Of Distribution:** The boxplot provides a clear visual summary of the population distribution, showing the median, quartiles, and outliers for each year.
 This allows for a quick understanding of the central tendency and spread of populations in different years for each state.

-**Easy to Compare Distributions:** With boxplots for multiple years displayed side by side, it's easy to compare the population distributions across different years for each state.
+**Comparative Analysis:** With boxplots for multiple years displayed side by side, it's easy to compare the population distributions across different years for each state.
 This is particularly useful for identifying trends and changes in population over time.

 **Identifying Outliers:** Boxplots make it easy to identify states with unusually high or low populations in a specific year by marking outliers as individual data points.
 This information is valuable for pinpointing states with exceptional population characteristics.

-**Compact and Space-Efficient:** Boxplots are space-efficient, allowing you to represent multiple distributions in a single chart.
+**Compact And Space-Efficient:** Boxplots are space-efficient, allowing you to represent multiple distributions in a single chart.
 This is especially advantageous when you want to compare a large number of states and years without cluttering the chart.

-#### Disadvantages of the Boxplot Chart for Showing Population Distributions:
+#### Disadvantages Of The Boxplot Chart For Showing Population Distributions:

 **Limited Detail:** While boxplots provide a high-level summary of the population distribution, they may lack the level of detail necessary to understand the exact shape of the distribution, such as the presence of multiple modes or skewness.
 You might miss finer nuances that other chart types, like histograms, can reveal.

 **Exact Values Not Evident:** Boxplots do not readily display the exact population values, making it challenging to read specific data points.
 If precise values are crucial, additional charts or tools may be needed to provide detailed information.

-#### Simple Observations from the Chart:
+#### Simple Observations From The Chart:

 - The median population for most states tends to increase from 1980 to 2008, indicating general population growth across the country over the years.